ConradIrwin/async-profile/README.md

 # Meta-fu

-async-profiler is licensed under the MIT license.
+async-profile is licensed under the MIT license.
 Comments, pull-requests and issue reports are welcome.